 - Earn an hourly rate or a salary, according to set pay periods

 - Report taxes on the IRS W-2 form

 - Are eligible for state unemployment insurance (SUI)

 A person or entity may be considered an independent contractor if they:

 - Are not supervised by an employer

 - Are not covered by employment and labor laws (FLSA)

-- Are paid either hourly, daily, or weekly, but the total amount is due via invoice when work is completed
+- Are paid either hourly, daily, or weekly, based on invoices issued after work is completed

 - Have control over their schedule and day-to-day work